Chrome will start blocking resource-heavy ads in August

 Google today announced that Chrome will start blocking resource-heavy ads.
-The company ads that mine cryptocurrency, are poorly programmed, or are unoptimized for network usage because they “drain battery life, saturate already strained networks, and cost money.”
-There are three possible thresholds an ad can hit to be blocked: 4MB of network data, 15 seconds of CPU usage in any 30 second period, or 60 seconds of total CPU usage.
+Examples include ads that mine cryptocurrency, are poorly programmed, or are unoptimized for network usage.
+Chrome will block these ads because they “drain battery life, saturate already strained networks, and cost money.”
+There are three possible thresholds an ad can hit to be blocked: 4MB of network data, 15 seconds of CPU usage in any 30-second period, or 60 seconds of total CPU usage.
 Google will be experimenting with this change “over the next several months” and will roll it out on Chrome stable “near the end of August.”

 Not many are aware that the world’s most popular browser has a built-in ad blocker.
 Two years ago, Google joined the Coalition for Better Ads, a group that specifies standards for how the industry should improve ads for consumers.
 Chrome blocks all ads (including those owned or served by Google) on websites that display non-compliant ads, as defined by the coalition.
 In addition to ads, Google has also used Chrome’s ad blocker to tackle “abusive experiences”.
-The tool is thus more for punishing bad sites than a complete ad blocker.
+The tool is thus meant more to punish bad sites than to completely block ads.

 Because ad blockers hurt publishers (like VentureBeat) that create free content, blocking all ads would cripple not only one of the web’s few monetization tools, but Alphabet’s main revenue stream as well.
 Indeed, Google has a vested interest in improving the web’s user experience.
 Google’s approach is thus to start small and ramp up slowly — gradually changing how business owners, marketers, and developers build websites.
 Given its reach, including over 1 billion Chrome users and over 2.5 billion monthly active Android devices, not to mention Google Search and Google Ads, anyone with a website needs to track what Google prioritizes.